smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 --------
 # Puzzle #22 - Non-Overlapping Sets

-You are given a table of orders, their line items, and the cost associated with each line item.
+You are given a table of orders, their line items, and the associated costs for each line item.
 Your task is to write an SQL statement that finds the maximum number of non-overlapping sets of line items for each order, with the condition that the total cost of line items in each set must be ≥ $10.

 A set can contain no more than 2 records.